-- 2.9.2 Be clear that sexual violence and sexual harassment will not be tolerated. - 2.9.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.9.4 Make decisions on a case-by-case basis. - 2.9.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.9.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.

-Record any risk assessments and keep them under review. - 2.9.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.9.8 Liaise closely with external agencies, including police and social care, when required. - 2.9.9 Refer to 'Keeping Children Safe in Education Part Five', 2021, 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September, 2021) for full details of procedures to be followed in such cases.
+- 5.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 5.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 5.4 Make decisions on a case-by-case basis. - 5.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 5.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review. - 5.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 5.8 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse. - 5.9 Liaise closely with external agencies, including police and social care, when required. - 5.10 Refer to 'Keeping Children Safe in Education Part Five', 2022, 'for full details of procedures to be followed in such cases.
 Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, December 2020)

-3.0 SUPPORTING CHILDREN
+6.0 SUPPORTING CHILDREN

-The school recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:
+The Academy recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:

-- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the school's behaviour policy effectively.
+- 6.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 6.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - Applying the Academy's behaviour policy effectively.
 All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth.
-The school will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school/college for advice on case management. - 3.5 Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.6 Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The school recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
+The Academy will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 6.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school for advice on case management. - 6.5 Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Emotional Health and Wellbeing Service, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 6.7 The Academy recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
 Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see pages 8 9 of Keeping Children Safe in Education, 2021 for the complete list.
+Please see page 9 of Keeping Children Safe in Education, 2022 for the complete list.
 The list includes:

-3.6.1 Children with Disabilities, Additional Needs or Special Educational Needs
+6.8 Children with Disabilities, Additional Needs or Special Educational Needs

 We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-School staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.
+Academy staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.